brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 React and Redux make a great pair for frontend development, but there is a fundamental missing point, not in their scope, that is the data integration with server.
 To be more specific, the assynchronous integration.

+#### Apollo

 And that is where Apollo rules.
 It has a great set of tools like queries, caching, mutations, optimistic UI, subscriptions, pagination, server-side rendering, prefetching, and more.
 You can [check it out on their site](http://dev.apollodata.com/) if you wish.

-And, to use Apollo, I had to learn [GraphQL](http://graphql.org/learn/) because Apollo is built to be backed by a GraphQL server.
+So, Apollo does the dirty work of making assynchronous queries to the server, normalizing the data received and saving it in the cache.
+It also rebuild that data graph from the cache layer and injects it on the view components using HOCs.
+The synching between server and client is so nicely done that in a lot of times you will see areas on the screen updating to correct values without even thinking about it.

+Apollo also is able to issue mutations to te server, that are the way we have to change data using GraphQL.
+It has a lot of nice tools to do those jobs, allowing us to concentrate more time on the view, since communication with server is taken care.

+Apollo is a nice improvement over tradicional client server communication libs and one of the reasons it's possible is because it uses a recent (2015) technology, open sourced by Facebook that is, IMHO, reinventing that communication.

+#### GraphQL

+[GraphQL](http://graphql.org/learn/) is a client query language and server spec that facebook has being useing since 2012 and open sourced in 2015.
+GraphQL puts a lot of control on the client, allowing the client to make queries that specify the fields it wants to see and also the relations it wants.
+This saves us a lot of requests while calling the server.

+The language is also strongly typed and introspective.
+This allows the validation of the request payloads and responses in the GraphQL layer, imposing a very good contract between client and server.
+The introspective nature of it allows for custom development tools to build great API documentation with very few human interaction.
+Indeed all we need is to put good description fields.

+In the proccess of building the server, I also found out that the GraphQL model imposes a very nice server architecture that has similar driving forces puttin our focus more on the business logic and less on boilerplate code.

+GraphQL has being evolving so fast that in this short period of time it already has implementations in JS, Ruby, Python, Scala, Java, Clojure, GO, PHP, C# / .NET and other languages.
+It also has a great ecosystem growing around it even with serverless services being ofered using it as an interface.

+My opinion is that it has being a long time that community was waiting for something with more functionality to replace REST.
+Modern applications are a lot more client centered and it makes a lot of sense to give clients more responsibility and flexibility on how they need to query the informations on the server.
+And GraphQL does it in a great way.

+Of course REST was developed a long time ago (in SW chronology).
+But I also believe that GraphQL's origin, being developed inside a big company like FB, evolving being tested against real world scenarios and just then being open sourced, also coontributes to it's robustness and excelent fit to modern apps.

+#### PHP

 I usually use PHP and Symfony on the backend, so that was my natural choice.